๐ŸงพFinancial Accounting I

 • Calculated on pre-tax income using applicable federal, state, and local rates

-Compare: Interest Expense vs. Income Tax Expense—both are non-operating items, but interest reflects financing decisions while taxes are a function of profitability and tax law.
-Interest is discretionary (companies choose debt levels); taxes are obligatory.
+Compare: Interest Expense vs. Income Tax Expense.
+Both are non-operating items, but interest reflects financing decisions while taxes are a function of profitability and tax law.
+Interest is discretionary (companies choose how much debt to take on); taxes are obligatory.

 The Bottom Line: Final Profitability Measures